 • Fitbod: This fitness app tracks workouts and also creates customized workouts based on your fitness experience and equipment you have available to you.
 However, the algorithm guesses at weights for you initially, which might be great for a beginner, but as an experienced strength athlete I had weights wildly off to the point that I didn’t quite know whether sets were warm-ups or working sets and reps.

 • MAPS Anabolic: This program follows the simple training methodologies of periodization and progressive overload, along with an extensive library of movements.
-However, there’s no interactive features to help you stay motivated.
+However, there are no interactive features to help you stay motivated.
 Read more in our MAPS Anabolic review.

 How We Picked and Tested the Best Weightlifting Apps